kodekloudhub/cka-debugging-api-server/scenarios/scenario-4/solution.md

     <details>
     <summary>Reveal issue</summary>

     Did you notice that the cursor jumps two spaces at one point?
-This is because there is a `TAB` character in there.
+This is because there are `TAB` characters in there.
 YAML hates tabs!
 Edit the line to delete the tab and re-indent using spaces.
     </details>
     </details>